 This approach contributes to endemic cost overages and schedule delays.
 According to the Project Management Institute’s 2020 Pulse of the Profession Survey, construction organizations waste an average of $127 million for every $1 billion spent on projects and programs due to poor project performance.

 In addition, the industry lags behind others in the percentage of organizations that place a high priority on developing a comprehensive value delivery capability that allows for quick adaptation to changing market conditions.

 While the risks are real, so are the benefits of effective mitigation strategies.
-Firms are increasingly looking for ways to incorporate more robust risk management practices with minimal disruption to business processes.
+Organizations managing construction projects (and portfolios) are increasingly looking for ways to incorporate more robust risk management practices with minimal disruption to business processes.